-Give your shoppers more context about your promotions and make them want to subscribe to your web push notifications with 2-step opt-in.
+Give your shoppers more context about your promotions and make them want to subscribe to your web push notifications with custom prompt.
 This opt-in is shown at the top of your store with a message customisable by you.

-Enable the two-step opt-in to let your store visitors know what they’ll be missing out on if they don’t subscribe.
+Enable the custom prompt to let your store visitors know what they’ll be missing out on if they don’t subscribe.
 You can even create urgency by letting them know they only have an hour before your special offer ends.

 3. Back in Stock Alert